Harding-Stardust/community_base/README.md

 - - w --> marked bytes will be dumped to disk
 - - alt + Ins --> Copy current address into clipboard (same as [x64dbg](https://x64dbg.com/))
 - - shift + c --> Copy selected bytes into clipboard as hex text (same as [x64dbg](https://x64dbg.com/))
+- - delete --> smart delete.
+If the selected bytes are in code then make then NOPS (Intel only!) and if you press delete again (or if you are in data) then write 0x00
 - Much more that I can't think of right now as I need to publish this script before new years eve!

 # Installation